travis-ci/docs-travis-ci-com/user/caching.md

 Use one of the following ways to access your cache and delete it if necessary:

-- The settings page of your repository on <https://travis-ci.org> (or .com if you're using a private repository)
+- The settings page of your repository on <https://travis-ci.com>

     ![Image of cache UI](/images/caches-item.png)